-We have audited the accompanying financial statements of the governmental activities, the major fund, the aggregate remaining fund information, and the budgetary comparison statement of the General Fund of the State of New Mexico, Eighth Judicial District Attorney (District), as of and for the year ended June 30, 2008, which collectively comprise the District's basic financial statements as listed in the table of contents.
-We have also audited the financial statements of the District's individual funds and respective budgetary comparisons presented as supplementary information in the accompanying individual fund statements as of and for the year ended June 30, 2008, as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, the major fund, the budgetary comparison statement for the General Fund, and the aggregate remaining fund information of the State of New Mexico, Eighth Judicial District Attorney (District), as of and for the year ended June 30, 2009, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have also audited the financial statements of each of the District's general fund accounts and respective budgetary comparisons presented as supplementary information in the accompanying combining and individual fund statements as of and for the year ended June 30, 2009, as listed in the table of contents.
 These financial statements are the responsibility of the District's management.
 Our responsibility is to express opinions on these financial statements based on our audit.